vuejs/vue-test-utils/docs/api/wrapper/findComponent.md

 expect(childByCss.vm.$options.name).toBe('Root') // => still Root
 ```

-The reason for such behavior is that `RootComponent` and `ChildComponent` are sharing same DOM node and only first matching component is included for each unique DOM node
+The reason for such behavior is that `RootComponent` and `ChildComponent` are sharing the same DOM node and only the first matching component is returned for each unique DOM node
 :::